It's easy to become self-critical and develop career anxiety when your view on your individual self is skewed.

 How to Do an Academic Appraisal

-You can take your first steps towards your career as early as your GCSEs when you choose what to study.
+You can take your first steps towards your career as early as your year 12 subjects when you choose what to study.
 For example, you pick whether or not to study foreign languages, art, history, etc.

 Guidance counsellors or tutors can help you to think about your future and are accessible throughout the year.
 However, you mightn’t have as much time to meet with them during school or at every moment you need to so an appraisal might set you on the right path.